vibhav22022000/DailyDoseOfLeetcode/README.md

 - **DailyDoseOfLeetcode/**
   - **Problem-Title/**
     - `solution.py` → Accepted Python solution
+    - `solution.dart` → Accepted Dart solution (when available)
     - `README.md` → Problem statement + explanation
   - `global README.md`

-*Each problem is neatly organized with a dedicated folder for code and notes.
-Everything is implemented in Python for consistency and readability.*
+*Each problem is organized with a dedicated folder for code and notes.
+Most problems have Python solutions, with Dart variants added progressively.*

 ---